aaltsys/doc-newwares/documents/02_transactions.rst

    Shipments withdraw only from lots belonging to the document header account, and shipment quantities are automatically negated.
 *  Adjustments may withdraw from any lot regardless of the account in the document header, so that adjustments can effect ownership transfers.
-   In ownership transfers, negative-quantity adjustment lines deduct lots from one owner account and positive lines add to the owner account listed in the adjustment header.
+   In ownership transfers, negative-quantity adjustment lines deduct lots from a previous owner's account and positive lines add to the new owner's account listed in the adjustment header.

-   To enter an ownership transfer adjustment,the line details view is used to choose the original **Account** to deduct from, and then the product and lot.
+   To enter an ownership transfer adjustment,the line details view is used to choose the previous **Account** to deduct from, and then the product and lot.
-   When a lot account does not match the document header account, the subsequent line quantity entries will be negated, just as quantities are for a shipment.
+   When the account on a line does not match the document header account, the subsequent line quantity entries will be negated, just as quantities are for a shipment.

 Document Line Requirements
 =============================